GoogleChrome/web.dev/src/site/content/en/blog/use-srcset-to-automatically-choose-the-right-image/index.md

 download images to check their size.

 {% Aside 'caution'%}
-Just to be clear: `srcset` gives the browser information about the saved width of each image file.
+`srcset` gives the browser information about the saved width of each image file.

 It does NOT specify the size to display the image — you still need CSS for that!
 {% endAside%}

-You can see this in action with the image below if you're on a laptop or desktop computer.
-Change your browser window size and reopen this page.
+You can see `srcset` in action for the image below.
+If you're on a laptop or desktop computer, change your browser window size and reopen this page.
 Then use the Network panel of your browser tools to check which image was used.
 (You'll need to do that in an Incognito or Private window, otherwise the original image file will be cached.)